 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D7100 does not offer wifi capability.
+In contrast, the D7100 does not provide wifi capability.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7100 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7100 Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is the Nikon D7100 better than the Sony A7 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.